Richie-Rokka/Data-Analytics-Capstone-Project-Cyclistic-Bike-Share/README.md

 <img width="1500" height="1200" alt="Total Ride Stats" src="https://github.com/user-attachments/assets/c0453833-8c1b-4684-894e-13871f36fb52" />

-• Casual riders tend to have longer ride durations, often using bikes for leisure and exploration
+• Casual riders tend to have significantly longer ride durations, averaging 29.96 minutes compared to 13.57 minutes for members, indicating a stronger preference for leisure and exploratory use rather than routine commuting.

 • Annual members typically take shorter, more frequent trips, indicating routine usage such as commuting.
 The annual members accounted for 55% of the total ride.